-A pre and post course meeting with the DRM or AE Program Coordinator should be scheduled when a new instructor is teaching a course, an instructor is teaching a course that is new to them, or at the request of the instructors or the DRM.
+A pre and post course meeting with the FRM or AE Program Director should be scheduled when a new instructor is teaching a course or guiding an external program or co-curricular activity, an instructor is teaching a course that is new to them, or at the request of the instructors or staff or the FRM.

-- 1) Instructors should complete and bring to the meeting all special paperwork associated with field courses. - 2) Instructors exchange relevant medical, technical and pedagogical information. - 3) Areas to discuss include how the following aspects of the course went: academic goals, safety concerns, professional development goals, exceptional and challenging students, working relationship of the instructors, course area, interaction with land management agencies, and recommendations for the next time the course is run.
+- 1. Instructors should complete and bring to the meeting all special paperwork associated with field courses. - 2.
+Instructors exchange relevant medical, technical and pedagogical information.

+3. Areas to discuss include how the following aspects of the course went: academic goals, safety concerns, professional development goals, exceptional and challenging students, working relationship of the instructors, course area, interaction with land management agencies, and recommendations for the next time the course is run.